Maximal stretch and Lipschitz maps on Riemannian manifolds of negative curvature: Introduction

 Moreover, if $v\in \mathcal{M}(g_1,g_2)$, then for all $t\in \R$,

 \end{MainThm}

 In fact, the above equality $\tau(v,t) =S(g_1,g_2)t$ in Theorem \ref{theorem, maximalConjugacy} holds for a potentially larger set than the Mather set $\mathcal{M}(g_1,g_2)$.
-This set is called the \emph{Aubry set} $\mathcal{A}(g_1,g_2)$, motivatied from Fathi's monograph on weak KAM theory (see \cite{Fat08}), and is closely related to the study of the Mather set.
+This set is called the \emph{Aubry set} $\mathcal{A}(g_1,g_2)$, motivated by Fathi's monograph on weak KAM theory (see \cite{Fat08}), and is closely related to the study of the Mather set.
 The Aubry set is defined using \emph{(weak) supersolutions} --- functions on the unit tangent bundle $S^{g_1}M$ that satisfy certain inequalities involving the maximal stretch $S(g_1,g_2)$.
 These inequalities become equalities along ``extremal orbits", which are orbits of the Aubry set (of some supersolution).
-We refer the readers to Section \ref{subsection,SupersolutionAubry} for precise definitions and details of the Aubry set.
-We highlight in the end that the Mather set, which characterizes extremal orbits purely in a measure theoretic sense, is always contained in the Aubry set.
+We refer the reader to Section \ref{subsection,SupersolutionAubry} for precise definitions and details of the Aubry set.
+We highlight in the end that the Mather set, which characterizes extremal orbits purely in a measure-theoretic sense, is always contained in the Aubry set.